isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

    It is essential to configure the ports correctly.
-One common mistake is to configure CA to listen on port 8000 and also configure dedicated listeners on port
+One common mistake is to configure CA to listen on port 8000 and also configure dedicated listeners on port 8000.
-   1. In such a configuration, the DHCP server will fail to bind sockets, but the communication will still work via CA, albeit slowly.
-Make sure your dedicated listeners use a different port (8001 is a suggested alternative).
-If you misconfigure ports or use the ports used by CA, the performance bottlenecks caused by the single-threaded nature of CA and the sequential nature of the UNIX socket that connects CA to DHCP servers will nullify any performance gains offered by HA+MT.
+   In such a configuration, the communication will still work over CA, but it will be slow and the DHCP server will fail to bind sockets.
+   Administrators should ensure that dedicated listeners use a different port (8001 is a suggested alternative); if ports are misconfigured or the ports dedicated to CA are used, the performance bottlenecks caused by the single-threaded nature of CA and the sequential nature of the UNIX socket that connects CA to DHCP servers will nullify any performance gains offered by HA+MT.

 .. _ha-parked-packet-limit: